mlctrez/goappcreate/README.md

 ## Purpose

-Creates a minimal [go-app](https://go-app.dev/) project structure to bootstrap new projects or experiments.
+Creates a minimal [go-app](https://go-app.dev/) project structure to bootstrap new projects or experiments with:

 * A Makefile supporting all the build steps required to run a go-app.
 * The application version is backed by reading the tag and hash from git.